aisari/AutofocusSAR/README.md

 # AutofocusSAR

-Machine Learning and Synthetic Aperture Radar Autofocus
+Codes and dataset for machine learning-based Synthetic Aperture Radar (SAR) autofocus algorithms.

+After the paper is acceptted, the code will be opened.

+# Algorithms

+1. Bagging-CELMs: Fast SAR Autofocus based on Ensemble Convolutional Extreme Learning Machine

+# Dataset